Kuwaiti govt resigns, possibly helping to end political standoff | Politics

 Kuwaiti govt resigns, possibly helping to end political standoff

-It was the second time a government headed by Prime Minister Sheikh Sabah al-Khalid al-Sabah has resigned this year in a feud with the elected parliament.
-KUNA said the emir received Sheikh Sabah who handed him the written resignation of his cabinet.

-It was not immediately clear if Emir Sheikh Nawaf al-Ahmed al-Sabah, who has final say in state matters, would accept the resignation of the government, which was formed in March after the previous cabinet stepped down.
-Several opposition MPs have insisted on questioning the premier on various issues, including the handling of the COVID-19 pandemic and corruption.
+The resignation, reported by state news agency KUNA, is the second this year by a government headed by Prime Minister Sheikh Sabah al-Khalid al-Sabah in the feud with the elected parliament of the Gulf OPEC producer.
+It was not immediately clear if Emir Sheikh Nawaf al-Ahmed al-Sabah, who has the final say in state matters, would accept the resignation of the government, which was formed in March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)